kJamesy/Laravel4-Newsletter-Application/README.md

 --------------

 - Tracking bounces since Swiftmailer only delivers to the SMTP server
-- Importing CSV - not very consistent at the moment
-- Scalability/performance - the statistics page is currently cached every 30 minutes
+- Scalability/performance - the statistics page is currently cached every 10 minutes
 - Bugs/minor fixes as they arise